Full title: The NEPA Book: A Step-by-Step Guide on How to Comply with the National Environmental Policy Act

 - Price: $75.00

 This edition is now sold out.
-A new edition is being prepared; please check back for updates.

 A practitioner's handbook that takes you through the critical steps, basic requirements, and most important decision points of the National Environmental Policy Act.
 With short articles, practice tips, tables, illustrations, charts, and sources of additional information.
 Formerly called Mastering NEPA: A Step-by-Step Approach.